 A monetary gift made for a federal purpose may be received into an account other than a federal account.
 It must be transferred to a federal account before it is expended for a federal purpose.

-Donations received for a State and Territory purpose (relating to a State, Territory, or local government election) are not for a federal purpose and cannot be deposited into a federal account.
+Gifts received for a State and Territory purpose (relating to a State, Territory, or local government election) are not for a federal purpose and cannot be deposited into a federal account.

 More information can be found here: